vwaber/Reednit/README.md

 # Reednit
 A simple Reddit app for Android, still very much a work in progress

 The initial upload was my capstone project from the Android Development Nanodegree by Google & Udacity.
-I have since continued development and introduced new elements such Android Architecture Components as wells as manual translation to Kotlin.
+I have since continued development and introduced new elements such as Android Architecture Components as wells as manual translation to Kotlin.

-## Libraries
+## Notable Libraries
 * Android Architecture Components
 	* [Room](https://developer.android.com/topic/libraries/architecture/room.html) - persistent storage
 	* [LiveData](https://developer.android.com/topic/libraries/architecture/livedata.html) - observable data